Toolsfluent

 8. What Comes Next: FSc / Inter Aggregate

-Once you complete Class 11 and Class 12 (FSc, ICS, ICom), your Inter is also out of 1100 (Part 1 550 + Part 2 550).
+Once you complete Class 11 and Class 12 (FSc, ICS, ICom), your Inter follows the same split, 1200 on Punjab boards and 1100 on the Federal Board.
 At that point your Matric plus Inter aggregate becomes the primary admission number for most Pakistani university BS programmes:

 • Direct BS admission (non-engineering, non-medical): Typically weighted 30 percent Matric plus 70 percent Inter, or 40/60.